rippertonalex/LLM_Qualitative_Data_Analysis/README.md

+## Using an LLM to classify qualitative data.

-## You can clone this repository locally to try it out for yourself
+Clone this repository locally to try it out for yourself!

-Be sure to add a .env file to your project directory and set your OPENAI_API_KEY.
+Be sure to add a .env file to your project directory and set your OPENAI_API_KEY="XXXXX".